-17. Before Midnight, directed by Richard Linklater (8/10)
+18. Before Midnight, directed by Richard Linklater (8/10)

-18. Jodorowsky’s Dune, directed by Frank Pavich (8/10)
+19. Jodorowsky’s Dune, directed by Frank Pavich (8/10)

 This is a fascinating movie about one of the most important films to never get made.
 (If you think that’s hyperbole, you learn at the end that it probably isn’t.)

-19. La vie d’Adele aka Blue is the Warmest Color directed by Abdellatif Kechiche (8/10)
+21. La vie d’Adele aka Blue is the Warmest Color directed by Abdellatif Kechiche (8/10)

-20. Beyond the Edge, directed by Leanne Pooley (8*/10)
+22. Beyond the Edge, directed by Leanne Pooley (8*/10)

 What I said at the time: What could easily have been a bad TV documentary is saved by the rather brilliant idea of actually recreating Edmund Hillary and Tenzing Norgay’s historic ascent 60 years later and, amazingly enough, the use of 3D.
 There are some really clunky, TV-movie worthy ideas here: calendar pages flipping over, altimeter gauges tracking the ascent, CGI bees…

 December 2013: The asterisk is for the fact that I believe watching this on TV – or on any non-3D movie screen – would reveal all sorts of terrible filmmaking decisions.
 If there is one film that needs to be seen in 3D it is this.
 (Gravity must be seen in 3D too, but at least there’s a film under those effects, whereas there is probably not very much lurking beyond the 3D in this.)

-21. Blue Jasmine, directed by Woody Allen (8/10)
+23. Blue Jasmine, directed by Woody Allen (8/10)

 25. Fruitvale Station, directed by Ryan Coogler (7/10)

 This is an affecting portrait of the other side of the police shootings we so often hear about in the news.
 The media, and so many people we know, usually appear to take the side of the police, almost as a matter of course, without even wanting to understand what may have happened.
 Though obviously there may be occasions where police shootings are justified, anyone who believes in strong liberties / freedoms in a democracy must, as a matter of course assume most police shootings are a symptom of ineffective policing.

-23. Inside Llewyn Davis, directed by Joel Coen, Ethan Coen (7/10)
+26. Inside Llewyn Davis, directed by Joel Coen, Ethan Coen (7/10)

 This is a meandering, kind of directionless film about the early ’60s NYC folk scene and one of its possible failed artists (or, at least, I assume that’s what happens to him).

-24. Snowpiercer, directed by Joon-Ho Bong (7/10)
+27. Snowpiercer, directed by Joon-Ho Bong (7/10)